Treatment of equine lameness: Corrective trimming and shoeing

-Intramuscular or intravenous joint therapies
+Systemic injectable joint therapies

 Polysulfated glycosaminoglycans (Adequan)

 Polysulfated glycosaminoglycans (PSGAGs) are drugs originally labeled for intra-articular use, but are commonly given intramuscularly to horses.
 They have a chondroprotective effect and are given to try to prevent or slow cartilage destruction in cases of osteoarthritis, and are often used in cases of cartilage damage of a joint.
 PSGAGs have been shown to have several beneficial effects on the joint: they inhibit enzymes that break down cartilage, inhibit the production of prostaglandin E2, increase glycosaminoglycan production, and may increase hyaluronic acid production.

 The degree of these effects in horses after intramuscular injection has relatively little support in the current literature.
 However, there is much anecdotal evidence of their benefits for synovitis and osteoarthritis, and PSGAGs are very commonly used by veterinarians in the United States involved in racehorse and show horse practice.
 PSGAG is sold under the trade name Adequan.
 It is a mix of low-molecular weight glycosaminoglycans made from bovine trachea and lung.
 It is labeled to be used every 4 days, for a total of 7 doses.